reofori/DevOps-Tooling-Website-Solution/Self-Study.md

 # Self Study, Challenges and  Solutions

 ## Network-attached storage (NAS), Storage Area Network (SAN)  NFS, (s)FTP, SMB, iSCSI.
-> Now let getstaered by breake down each conceptes one by one
+> Now let get started by breaking down each concepts one by one.

 ## Storage Technologies and Protocols